AntonTsk/TimeManage/README.md

-# TimeManage
+# Time Manage

-TimeManage its you tasks orginizer, that allow you to manage your time propetly and don't forget about upcoming events.
+Time Manage it's your tasks organizer, which allows you to manage your time and don't forget about upcoming events.